PhuongFX/Audio_Transcribe_Translate/README.md

 To get started with this project, you'll need to:

-* Install the required libraries, including TensorFlow, Keras, and OpenCV 📦
+* Clone the repository
-* Download the dataset from Kaggle 📈
+* Install the required libraries using `pip install -r requirements.txt`📦
-* Run the code to train and evaluate the model 🤖
+* Run the code using `python train.py` 🤖